Cost of Virtual Receptionist: Complete Pricing Guide for 2026

 Introduction

 What drives these costs?
 Call volume matters, but so do the hours you need coverage.
-A contractor who needs calls answered while they're on job sites all day has different needs than a law firm looking for after-hours overflow support.
+A contractor who needs calls answered while on job sites all day has different needs than a law firm looking for after-hours overflow support.

 Let's break down each option in detail.